syseleven/grav-docs-syseleven-stack/pages/03.Howtos/15.repartition-vm-disk/docs.en.md

 ### Overview

-This Document will show you the essential steps to repartition your VM disk using an Ubuntu 18.04 server as example with the `m1c.tiny` [flavor](../../04.Reference/03.compute/docs.en.md).
+This Document will show you the essential steps to repartition your VM disk.
+For this purpose we are using an Ubuntu 18.04 server as example with the `m1c.tiny` [flavor](../../04.Reference/03.compute/docs.en.md).

 ### Prerequisites